pondsan1412/MK8DX-WR-Bot/README.md

 # MK8DX-Records (discord bot)
-Application discord bot for displaying records stuff on website "mk8dxwr.com"
+Application discord bot for displaying records, videos, and more!

 ---
 >**IN PROGRESS**